byuccl/coast/llvm/docs/index.rst

   misunderstood instruction.

 :doc:`Frontend/PerformanceTips`
    A collection of tips for frontend authors on how to generate IR which LLVM is able to effectively optimize.

+:doc:`Docker`
+   A reference for using Dockerfiles provided with LLVM.

 Programming Documentation